Law Clinical Courses (CLIN)

 Corequisite(s): CLIN 5350.

 Legislative and Administrative Advocacy examines how bills become law and how agency rules are promulgated.
 Each student will research and draft a proposed bill or agency regulation on behalf of a client group, present it in a mock hearing, and write a research paper.
 Grades are based in equal proportions on the draft of an instrument, mock hearing, and research paper; there is no examination.
 Class meetings will cover legislative and administrative enactment and promulgation procedures, research methodologies, drafting techniques, constitutional restrictions, and public access to information.
-This clinical course is open for enrollment by second and third year students.
-Professors plane to invoke a rule penalizing students for lack of preparation and/or excessive absenteeism.
+This clinical course is open for enrollment by second- and third-year students.

 CLIN 5420 Adv Leg & Admin Clinic (2)